johnzl-777/Personal-Site/README.md

 # Personal-Site

-My personal website, written with Less and Slim.
+My personal website, written with Less and Slim and plenty of Bootstrap to go.
 Check out the live version [here](https://www.johnzl.com)

 ## Dependencies
 * `lessc` - installable through `npm`